 When the newly-named town of Bonita Springs was being developed, transportation was still mainly by boat.
 In 1917, a barely passable road was completed between Fort Myers and Bonita Springs.
 Barron Collier, the wealthy landowner and developer, wanting to expand his empire, had extended his Fort Myers-Southern Railroad south to include Bonita Springs in 1925.
 This along with the completion of the new Tamiami Trail in 1928, brought another land boom to the area.
 Still basically unpopulated, the nearby beaches were called Fiddlerville, so called for its millions of tiny fiddler crabs.
 From 1925 to 1934, Bonita Springs continued to grow and was briefly incorporated, churches were built, saw mills flourished, there were two hotels and the Banyan tree on old 41 was planted.

-Man-made ttractions also helped bring more visitors to Bonita Springs.
+Man-made attractions also helped bring more visitors to Bonita Springs.
 In 1936, the Piper brothers, Bill and Lester, built a roadside attraction displaying alligators, cougars, other wild animals and native plants, called the Everglades Reptile Gardens.
 Later named the Everglades Wonder Gardens, the gardens are still operating.
 A Canadian, Harold Crant, saw the millions of shells lying, free for the taking, knee-deep in brilliantly colored windrows along the beaches and opened the Shell Factory in 1938.
-After the factory burned down on New Year’s Eve in 1952, it was later rebuilt in North Fort Myers.
+Crant also built the Dome and Seminole Village to attract tourists.
+After the Shell Factory burned down on New Year’s Eve in 1952, it was later rebuilt in North Fort Myers.

 Bonita remained a quiet small town for the next three decades.
 But, as the years passed, the rush to build was about to start.
 With the development of air conditioning and the opening of “new” US41 and I-75, the increased population brought shopping malls, modern office facilities and golf courses into the area.
 Today, Bonita Springs is an attractive, affluent area with beautiful beaches, fine restaurants, excellent recreational facilities and beautiful homes.
 It's hard to realize that, a little more than three generations ago, the roots of this thriving community were a scattering of homesteaders' shacks by a creek in the back of nowhere - a place called Survey.